An Antibody-Inspired Small Molecule Could Make For A Better Flu Treatment

 The novel approach takes a page from the success, and biology, of vaccines.
 Vaccines work by cluing our innate immune systems in to what disease-causing viruses look like.
 With this biological information, our bodies produce specific antibodies that can be deployed against the viruses before they can wreak havoc.

 About a decade ago, scientists discovered "broadly neutralizing antibodies" that target a sophisticated part of the influenza virus — a part that helps it pry open our cell membranes and infiltrate the cell.
-Researchers were excited to find that this mechanism seems to be the same from flu strain to flu strain, allowing the same antibodies to work against many strains.
+Researchers were excited to find that this mechanism seems to be the same from flu strain to flu strain, allowing the same antibodies to work against most infections.

 "The field got excited about using these to potentially design more universal vaccines," says Ian Wilson, a structural biologist at the Scripps Research Institute who co-authored the study.
 While research continues in that vein, Wilson and his colleagues went a different direction.
 They wanted to leverage the biological information contained in these antibodies to design better flu treatments — not just a vaccine.